Parent/caregiver presence policy and visitor policy:

 Who can't enter

-- Parents/caregivers who do not pass the entrance screening.
+Parents and caregivers who do not pass the entrance screening.

-It is important to us that your child/youth receives the care that they need.
+It is important to us that your child or youth receives the care they need.
 If you require an exception to any of our caregiver/visitor policies to ensure that your child/youth can access care, please contact a member of your care team or reach out to CHEO's Patient Experience team (experience@cheo.on.ca or 613-737-7600 ext.
 3078).

 Where to enter

-Frequently asked questions for parents/caregivers coming to CHEO
+Frequently asked questions about coming to CHEO

 What is the difference between a parent/caregiver and a visitor |

-Parent/caregiver: Someone who is over 12 years old and helps a child or youth with activities of daily living – e.g. parent, grandparent, older sibling, legal guardian, etc. A parent/caregiver can be designated by a patient.
+Parent/caregiver: Someone who is over 12 years old and helps a child or youth with activities of daily living – e.g., parent, grandparent, older sibling, legal guardian, etc. A parent/caregiver can be designated by a patient.
 A parent/caregiver is never considered a visitor because they are a vital part of the care team.
-Visitor: Someone who is part of a child or youth’s family or support network—e.g. sibling, extended family member, friend, etc.—but not a designated parent/caregiver.
-At this time visitors are not permitted.
-This will help us limit the number of people in the building and ensure the safety of your loved ones.
-Read the "Entering CHEO" section above to learn more. |
+Visitor: Someone who is part of a child's or youth’s family or support network (e.g., sibling, extended family member, friend, etc.) but not a designated parent or caregiver. |

 Will I be required to wear a face mask while at CHEO? |